 Professor of English

 Fr.
-Grasso is a professor of English at King's College.
-He has been a member of the faculty at King’s since 1985, and served as the College’s Religious Superior of the Holy Cross Community from 2000-2006.
+Grasso, professor of English at King's College, has been a member of the faculty there since 1985, and served as the College’s Religious Superior of the Holy Cross Community from 2000-2006.

 Fr.
 Grasso began his undergraduate studies at Stonehill College as a candidate for the Congregation of Holy Cross.
 He continued his studies at the University of Notre Dame where he earned a bachelor of arts (B.A.) degree in English in 1973.
-After spending a year teaching high school in Bridgeport, Connecticut Fr.
+After spending a year teaching high school English in Bridgeport, Connecticut, Fr.
 Grasso returned to Notre Dame and was awarded a master’s degree in theology (M.Th.) in 1977.
 He was ordained to the priesthood the following year and returned to high school teaching at St. Mark’s in Wilmington, DE.

-In the 1980s, Fr.
-Grasso pursued further graduate studies in English at the University of Toronto where first he received a master’s degree (M.A.) in Victorian Studies (19th Century British History & Literature) in1980 followed by a doctor of philosophy (Ph.D.) in that discipline in 1985.
+In 1979 Fr.
+Grasso began graduate studies in English at the University of Toronto where he received an interdisciplinary master’s degree (M.A.) in Victorian Studies (19th Century British History & Literature) in1980 followed by a doctor of philosophy (Ph.D.) degree in British Literature in 1985.

 Fr.
-Grasso’s area of specialization is 19th Century British literature, and his other academic interests include the Renaissance Period, urban literature, poetry writing and genre, composition, and world literature.
+Grasso’s area of specialization is 19th Century British literature, especially poetry; his other academic interests include the Renaissance Period, urban literature, poetry writing and genre, composition, and world literature.
 He has presented papers at conferences in Victorian Literature, as well as meetings devoted to Christian themes in literary works, and has published several papers and poems.
-Recently he was named the Manus Cooney Distinguished Service Professor of Humanities at King’s College.
+Recently, he held the Manus Cooney Distinguished Service Professor of Humanities Award at King’s College from 2008-2013.

 Fr.
 Grasso has also served as Director of the Honors Program and Chair of the English Department.
-Outside of the College, he serves as national chaplain of the Delta Epsilon Sigma, the National Honor Society for Catholic Colleges and Universities, and as a member of the Northeast Regional board of the Conference on Christianity and Literature.
+Outside of the College, he serves as national chaplain of Delta Epsilon Sigma, the National Honor Society for Catholic Colleges and Universities, and as a member of the Northeast Regional Executive Committee of the Conference on Christianity and Literature.
 Fr.
 Tony also enjoys helping out at area parishes whenever he can.